September existing home sales climb 9.4%, highest since ’06

 CHARLOTTE, N.C.
 (AP) — Sales of existing homes climbed 9.4% in September, the National Association of Realtors said Thursday, the latest sign that the housing market remains red hot despite the coronavirus pandemic.

 The median selling price of a home also climbed to $311,800, up 15% from a year earlier, according to NAR.
-This is largely because of low inventory of existing homes.
-Housing inventory fell to only 2.7 months of home inventory on the market.
-That’s a record low for that metric since NAR started tracking that data in 1982.
-Homes are moving off the market quickly as well, due to the lack of inventory, with a median home on the market only 21 days.
+Housing inventory remains low as well, with only 2.7 months of home inventory on the market.
+That’s a record low for that metric.

 September is typically when home buying slows as the market enters into the fall and winter.
 But because of the pandemic, the spring home buying season was delayed a few months and pushed the bulk of the home buying season into the mid-to-late summer.